mage-ai/mage-ai/docs/core/abstractions.md

 the `http://localhost/api/events` endpoint with a custom event payload.

 <sub>Check out this [<b>tutorial</b>](../features/orchestration/README.md#create-trigger) on how to create an event trigger.</sub>

+#### API

+An API-type trigger will instruct the pipeline to run after a specific API call is made.

+You can make a POST request to an endpoint provided in the UI when creating or editing a trigger.
+You can optionally include runtime variables in your request payload.

 <br />